GeorgeHackett123/Cesium_Viewer/README.txt

      - The filename is set in build_cesium_index.py (CAMERA_POINTS_GEOJSON).
      - Each feature must have a #Label property matching its image filename, and a Yaw_est value.
    - Put all overlay/annotation GeoJSON files (matching layer_*.geojson) in the folder.
-   - Place all 360 images in the images/ folder.
+   - Copy 'image' folder from '2 - Image_EXIF'.
-     - Filenames must match the #Label value in the camera points GeoJSON.
+     - Filenames must match the #Label value in the camera points GeoJSON including .jpg extension.

 2. Update Config (if needed):
    - If your camera points GeoJSON is named differently, update CAMERA_POINTS_GEOJSON in build_cesium_index.py.